iExecBlockchainComputing/documentation/for-developers/advanced/task-feedback.md

 - `COMPUTING`: Your worker is computing the task
 - `COMPUTED`: The computation is completed
 - `COMPUTE_FAILED`: The computation failed
-- `CAN_CONTRIBUTE`: Your worker can contribute the fingerprint of the computed result on chain
+- `CAN_CONTRIBUTE`: Your worker can contribute the result digest the computation
 - `CANT_CONTRIBUTE_SINCE_STAKE_TOO_LOW`: Your worker hasn't enough RLC in its account to contribute (30% of the task in RLC by default)
 - `CANT_CONTRIBUTE_SINCE_TASK_NOT_ACTIVE`: The task is not active on chain.
 This status usually happens when different workers have contributed on the same task but the consensus has been reached before your contribution.
 - `CANT_CONTRIBUTE_SINCE_AFTER_DEADLINE`: The deadline for the contribution is reached
 - `CANT_CONTRIBUTE_SINCE_CONTRIBUTION_ALREADY_SET`: Your worker already contributed for this task
-- `CONTRIBUTING`: Your worker sent the "contribute(..)" transaction (fingerprint of the result) on chain
+- `CONTRIBUTING`: Your worker sent the "contribute(..)" transaction (result digest) on chain
 - `CONTRIBUTE_FAILED`: The contribute transaction failed
 - `CONTRIBUTED`: Your worker has contributed on chain
-- `CANT_REVEAL`: Your worker cant reveal the proof that it is the owner of the fingerprint of the computed result
+- `CANT_REVEAL`: Your worker cant reveal the proof that it is the owner of the result digest
-- `REVEALING`: Your worker sent the "reveal(..)" transactions (proof that he is the owner of the fingerprint of the result)
+- `REVEALING`: Your worker sent the "reveal(..)" transactions (proof that he is the owner of the result digest)
 - `REVEALED`: Your worker has revealed the proof on chain
 - `REVEAL_FAILED`: The reveal transaction failed
 - `RESULT_UPLOAD_REQUESTED`: Your worker has been requested to upload the result to a remote filesystem